ska-telescope/ska-src-espsrc-services-cd/docs/index.rst

 espSRC and their configuration and instantiation details based on GitOps, Helm, Docker of manual.

+The overall architecture of the espSRC is described here:

 .. image:: _static/arch.png
   :width: 780
   :alt: Arch

+- 2 kubernetes clusters (production and development): 6 Virtual Machines.
+- 4 Virtual Machines for additional services.
+- 1 HAProxy
+- 12 FQDNs.

+Next sections provide a summary of each service deployed within this architecture

 .. toctree::
    :hidden: